 Then I cut a slot in the base plate for the circular saw blade.
 To make the plunge cut I used the circular saw.

 WARNING: I don’t recommend making a plunge cut with a circular saw unless you are 100% confident and you know what you are doing.
 It takes experience and it is not the safest approach.
 Check out these circular saw safety tips.

-Consider if you have any other option to make the cut – for instance, cutting a slot with a router.
+Consider if you have any other option to make the cut.
+It is much better to cut the slot with a router or a track saw.